Working as an accountant is undoubtedly a rewarding experience, but it’s not without its challenges, especially during the height of tax season.

 3. Schedule focus hours and personal time.

 Early in your career, you likely gauged your performance on the completion of specific tasks.
-As you progress in your professional journey, it’s time to shift your mindset to big-picture strategy and income-generating activities.
+As you progress in your professional journey, it’s time to shift your mindset to big-picture strategies and income-generating activities.
 It’s all about being intentional and protecting your time.

 Proactively document the milestones or goals you want to achieve ahead of the personal time you schedule for yourself.
 By planning ahead, you can focus on the work that supports the vision you have for your firm—and rest assured that you have built-in time for family, friends, or whatever activities refresh your outlook.